OmniaParatus3288/Resume/README.md

 ## 🎯 Objective 🖤

-This GitHub is my digital playground — a living portfolio of how I’m growing as a cybersecurity professional.
+This GitHub is my digital playground.
+A living portfolio of how I’m growing as a cybersecurity professional.
 With over a decade of IT experience and a current focus on cyber threat analysis, compliance, and operational resilience, I’m using hands-on labs, frameworks, and research to deepen my capabilities and bridge business with security.

 ---